Skip to content

 Governance standard

-This document defines the project creation, naming, structure, and change management rules that apply across all HCS projects on ADO, GitHub, and GitLab.
+This document defines the project creation, naming, structure, and change management rules that apply across all HCS projects on ADO and GitHub, plus TierPoint client work on GitLab.

 Naming conventions